trezor/trezor-suite/docs/tests/e2e-suite-web.md

 ## Run it locally

-_Note: All paths below are relative to the root of trezor-suite repository._
+_Note: All paths below are relative to the root of trezor-suite repository, if not specified otherwise._

 ### On Linux